dreitier/gobackup/README.md

 git tag v1.0.66
 git push origin v1.0.66

-# for a tag coming from dreitier repository
+# for a tag coming from dreitier repository you have to use the format YYYYMMDD[HHmm] WITHOUT any dashes in it:
-git tag 20220722-dreitier
+git tag 20220722
-git push origin 20220722-dreitier
+git push origin 20220722
 ```

 ## Merge a PR from another user repository